dockfo/bootstrap-notify/README.md

-	vMargin		- distance in pixels from the top or bottom margin of the document body notifyHeight	- true for auto height or height in pixels notifySpacing	- vertical spacing in pixels between notification autoHide	- true to autohide or false to manually close the notification autoHideInd	- true display time remaining for closing the notification autoHideTime	- display duration in msec
+	vMargin		- distance in pixels from the top or bottom margin of the document body notifyHeight	- true for auto height or height in pixels notifySpacing	- vertical spacing in pixels between notification autoHide	- true for autohide or false for manually close the notification autoHideInd	- true display time remaining as progressive bar for closing the notification autoHideTime	- display duration in msec
 	hideOnClick	- true hide notification on click
 	showTransition	- name of the show transition